-Sears (SHLD) Holdings Corp.’s employee pension fund sold a portion of the $250 million in company debt that it bought more than two years ago to help fund lump-sum payments to retires.
+Sears (SHLD:US) Holdings Corp.’s employee pension fund sold a portion of the $250 million in company debt that it bought more than two years ago to help fund lump-sum payments to retires.

 The Sears Holdings Pension Trust, overseen by the State Street Bank and Trust Co., on Jan.
 9 sold $10.25 million principal amount of Sears 6.625 percent senior secured notes, which mature in 2018, according to a paper filing last week with the U.S. Securities and Exchange Commission.
 The retirement plan filed to sell another $1 million of the bonds on Jan.
 10, the document shows.

 The Hoffman Estates, Illinois-based retailer disclosed in a September filing that it would seek to increase the funding level of its pension plan so that Sears could offer lump-sum settlements to retirees under legislation adopted last year.
 Sears said in that filing it would be “beneficial” to offer such payments to reduce the company’s exposure to gross pension obligations, which totaled $6.1 billion for the fiscal year ended Jan.
 28, 2012.

 “We have to fund those lump sums for people who elected it,” Chris Brathwaite, a Sears spokesman, said in a telephone interview.
 “It’s not an indicator of the investment committee’s view on the bonds.”